John Coleman (footballer, born 1962): Playing career

 Coleman had a long playing career, mainly in non-league football for Kirkby Town, Burscough, Marine, Southport, Runcorn F.C.
 Halton, Macclesfield Town, Morecambe, Lancaster City and Ashton United.
 He also had a short spell in Wales with Rhyl.
 He was one of the most prolific non-league goalscorers in history, with over 500 goals to his name in a career spanning almost two decades.
 This success saw him play for the England National Game XI (the England team for semi-professional players) and receive many Player of the Year awards from the clubs he played for.

+Coleman is ranked fifth on Southport's list of highest goalscorers of all-time.